 Death and Disability.
-A termination of employment due to death or disability does not entitle the Named Executive Officer to any payments that are not available to salaried employees generally, except for benefits payable to the beneficiaries of the Named Executive Officers in the event of termination due to death under our Salary Continuation Plan.
-A description of our Salary Continuation Plan is set forth under "Salary Continuation Plan" on page 34 of this proxy statement.
+A termination of employment due to death or disability does not entitle the Named Executive Officer to any payments that are not available to salaried employees generally, except for

 Accrued Pay and Profit Sharing Plan Benefits.
 The amounts shown in the table below do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment or relate to equity grants that have already vested.
 These include: